Florune/florune-documentation/src/services/identity.md

 * Compliant with **W3C Verifiable Credentials v2.0**
 * Blockchain-backed and tamper-proof
-* Supports **verifiable presentations** with selective disclosure
+* Supports **verifiable presentations**
 * Can represent education certificates, licenses, compliance documents, or professional credentials

 **How It Works:**

 1. Credential issuer creates a verifiable credential for a user.
 2. Credential metadata and proof are recorded on-chain.
-3. User stores credentials in their wallet and selectively shares proofs with third parties.
+3. User stores credentials in their wallet and selectively shares informations and proofs with third parties.
 4. Recipients can verify authenticity without needing direct access to the issuer.

 **Use Case Example:**